ekaratnida/Data_Streaming_and_Realtime_Analytics/Week05/2025/readme.md

 9. Go to the MySQL container of the sink and run the same commands as in Step 6, but use SELECT instead of INSERT, and change the table name from movie to movie_tb.

 # Exercise
-1. Use 'incrementing' mode instead of 'bulk' mode. (should one column (number data type)
+1. Use 'incrementing' mode instead of 'bulk' mode. (select one column (as number data type)
-2. Use 'timestamp' mode instead of bulk mode. (should one column (timestamp type)
+2. Use 'timestamp' mode instead of bulk mode. (select one column (as timestamp type)
-3. Use 'timestamp+incrementing' mode instead of bulk mode. (should two columns (number and timestamp)
+3. Use 'timestamp+incrementing' mode instead of bulk mode. (select two columns (as number and timestamp type)

 ## Miscellaneous
 - Example of timestamp